googlefonts/gf-docs/Spec/README.md

 ### Tooling

-Google Fonts has its own freely-available tools, which will help you master (generate from source files) and check/test your families.
+Google Fonts has its own freely-available tools, which will help you finalize (generate from source files) and check your families.
 All our tools are written in Python.

 Our tools can be installed using the following terminal commands: